We make a big stink when it comes to investigating gas odour

 When in doubt, we send someone out!

-One thing our dispatch coordinators and emergency representatives emphasized is that they want you to call, even if you’re not sure it’s a gas smell.
-“Perhaps the hesitation is people not being sure if what they’re smelling is gas and they don’t want to tie up resources for a wild goose chase.
+One thing our dispatch coordinators and emergency representatives emphasize is that they want you to call, even if you’re not sure it’s a gas smell.
+“Perhaps the hesitation is people are unsure if what they’re smelling is gas and they don’t want to tie up resources for a wild goose chase.
 But we have a saying here: when in doubt, send someone out.
-As we’d much rather have a false alarm than an unavoidable accident,” says Nicole.
+We’d much rather have a false alarm than an avoidable accident,” says Nicole.

 “We’re here for our customers and we want you to be safe in your home or business.
 Never hesitate to call our emergency number if you suspect you smell gas.
 But go outside first and then call us and stay outside until we arrive.
 If we go to investigate a gas odour call and no one is there, we have to turn the gas off at the meter to ensure the safety of the public.”